adobe/cla-bot/README.md

 # CLA-BOT

+This is a GitHub bot that checks that pull request issuers to [github.com/adobe](https://github.com/adobe) have signed the [Adobe CLA](http://opensource.adobe.com/cla.html).

+## Overview

+This repo contains two actions, which are functions that run on a serverless (function as a service, or FaaS) platform:

-We have two actions in this repo.
-One under the checker folder which runs on every github pull request.
-Checker's job is to check if the user submitting the pull request has signed the CLA.
+ - `./checker` contains an action that runs on every [github.com/adobe](https://github.com/adobe) pull request open and close.
+Checker's job is to check if the user submitting the pull request has signed the CLA or if the user is an Adobe employee (by checking github.com/adobe organization membership).

-The second action is under the confirmer folder.
-This action will run on an agreement signed hook which comes from adobe sign.
-This action will pull the github username from the agreement and comment on any open PRs from that user on one of our supported github orgs.
+ - `./confirmer` contains an action that runs when an agreement on Adobe Sign is signed.
+This action will pull the github username of the signeefrom the agreement and comment on any open PRs from that user on one of our supported github orgs.

+## Requirements

-For both actions, make sure to copy `config-sample.json` from the root into the folders and populate it with the correct information.
+For both actions, make sure to copy `config-sample.json` from the root into the relevant folders, rename it to `config.json` and populate it with the correct information.

-## Runtime actions
+## Runtime Actions

 These instructions assume you already have openwhisk and a runtime namespace setup.
 See [this workshop](https://hirenoble.github.io/Marriott-Workshop/) if you haven't.

 ### Deploy